 Red diesel (gas oil) differs in grade for seasonal use.
 Winter fuel can be used all year round as it’s more resistant to cold (-12°C CFPP min), so it can be used throughout all seasons.
 But fuel certified for use during the summer period is only fit for use during these months (-4°C CFPP min) as it has a limited resistance to cold.

 Leaving summer grade fuel in the tank during winter can cause big problems for your engines and machinery.
-Read more on this in our Rules for Fuels series.
 At Crown Oil Environmental, we automatically adjust the grade of our product to ensure our customers receive the highest quality of gas oil throughout the year.

 Keep tanks topped up